mirakecholabs/pco-python-windows/README.md

 ### example_colorconvert

 This example shows how to configure the PCO internal color library to get either color images (if the camera is a color camera) or pseudo color images (if the camera is a monochrome camera).
+A collection of supported LUT files can be found in the **src** directory.

 If you prefer using other libraries, e.g. OpenCV, for this, take a look at **example_opencv_color**.